midtown-ai/www/docs/glossary/c.md

   * [Stability AI] - Focus on [diffusion model] or image generation, adopted the open-source philosophy
   * [xAI] - Backed by Elon Musk and builder of [Grok] LLM and [PromptIDE]

- Hardware
+ Hardware:

   * [AMD] - Another supplier of [GPUs]
   * [Cortical Labs] - Use biological [neurons] to use as AI
   * [Intel] - Build CPUs and now includes tensor processing in them
   * [Koniku](https://koniku.com/) - Use biological [neurons] to compete with regular computers
   * [Nvidia] - The leading supplier of [GPU]

- Human-Machine Interface
+ Human-Machine Interface:

   * [Open Interpreter] - voice interface to your home computer
   * [Humane] - The AI pin likely to replace the cell phone?
 Works as a microphone?
   * [Rabbit] - With the R1 device

  Industry research:

   * [Evident Insights] - currently focused on the banking industry

- Inference Accelerator
+ Inference Accelerator:

   * [Cerebras](https://cerebras.ai/) - 20x faster than NVIDIA GPU or 450 TK/S
   * [Groq] - Superfast LLM inference because baked by custom hardware? or 250 TK/S
   * [Together AI](https://www.together.ai/) -

- AI Cloud Services
+ AI Cloud Services:

   * Cloud AI Security
     * [Sysdig](https://sysdig.com/) - Augment defense with a team of AI experts.
 Accelerate response with a conversation.
     * [Wiz](https://www.wiz.io/) - WizCode, WizCloud, WizDefend